ChenAndre/DigitImgClassification/README.md

 # DigitImgClassification
-TensorFlow project utilizing keras dataset, matplotlib, numpy for image classification of handwritten digits.
-Up to 98.74% accuracy.
+This is an Image Classification machine learning model, made with TensorFlow: utilizing the keras dataset, matplotlib(for data visualization), numpy for transforming N-D arrays into vectors.
+Model performance up  to 98.74% accuracy.